 The M184V/I mutation, which is associated with resistance to lamivudine (Epivir), is also the key resistance mutation for emtricitabine.
 (Cahn) However, this mutation develops more slowly in people taking emtricitabine.
 (Barroto-Esoda)

-Emtricitabine is unlikely to have anti-HIV effect in people who have already developed resistance to lamivudine.
+Emtricitabine is unlikely to have an anti-HIV effect in people who have already developed resistance to lamivudine.

 Emtricitabine has a low potential for interaction with other drugs, and does not inhibit metabolism by the cytochrome P450 system.

 Emtricitabine (Emtriva) has been approved for paediatric use in children three months of age and older.
 Oral solution dosing is 6mg/kg of body weight to a maximum dose of 240mg.
 Children weighing over 33kg can take a 200mg capsule once daily.